vibhav950/Xrand/README.md

 ## Todo

-* [ ] Generation of probable primes based on the Miller-Rabin primality test using the method described under [FIPS 186-5](https://csrc.nist.gov/pubs/fips/186-5/final).
+* [ ] Generation of probable primes based on the Miller-Rabin primality test as defined in the [FIPS 186-5](https://csrc.nist.gov/pubs/fips/186-5/final) standard.
-* [ ] Modes of operation for providing key-streams of different strength levels (or randomness "quality") so that the client application can directly instantiate the generator with a preset security strength.
+* [ ] Modes of operation for providing key streams of different strength levels (or randomness "quality") so that the client application can directly instantiate the generator with a preset security strength.